 Oversee the development of regular analyses and reports on APD policies and practices.
 This data will help inform future performance evaluations of the City Manager, police contract negotiations, and budget actions by City Council, as well as keep the public abreast of progress on these items.

-These elements of the reform resolution are considered complete, as of October 31.
+These elements of the reform resolution are considered complete as of December 2021.

 - Changes to APD General Orders reported when implemented, listed on APD website.